You are here: Home » Dictionary

 Sets of red, amber and green lights by the side of the road used to control traffic.
 (I hope you knew that already.)
 Used in a variety of situations, from junctions to roadworks and fire stations.
 Sometimes called traffic signals.

 See traffic lights.

-The two types of lettering designed for use on motorways along with "Motorway Permanent".
-They were also adopted for use on all other types of road in the Worboys Report.
-There are two "Transport" alphabets: Transport Heavy and Transport Medium, designed by Jock Kinneir.
+The correct name for the lettering used on UK road signs.
+There are two "Transport" alphabets: Transport Heavy and Transport Medium, both designed by Jock Kinneir and Margaret Calvert.
 They are modified versions of "Aksidenz Grotesk", adjusted to improve clarity and readability.